TotalMSK Blog and Self-Help

 Basic Running / Sports Injury Preventive Measures

 Many of the concepts covered in the “Sports Injury Preventative Measures” article, don’t just apply to “Runners” or just people participating in sport.
 The principles equally apply to multiple forms of physical activity, injury prevention, or exercise in general and recovery from injury.
-Further details on Basic Running / Sports Injury Preventive Measures can be found here.
+Further details on Basic Sports Injury Prevention can be found here.

 Well, the Christmas and New Years festivities are now behind us, and many people will have made new years resolutions to get fit and or lose weight.
 Unfortunately, many people give up on their new year's resolutions due to injury early on.
 The article on injury prevention, An MSK Therapy perspective helps explain why many injuries occur (injury mechanisms), and some strategies to help avoid them.
 Happy New year and enjoy being or getting active.
-Further details on New Years Resolutions and sports injury prevention can be found here.
+Further details on Sports injury prevention after an injury or break from activity can be found here.

 About the Author

 As of December 31st 2020, the author chose to leave the Chiropractic profession due to a planned move back to Australia, where his training and education are not recognised.
 Terry no longer works as a Chiropractor and works as a Myotherapist in Morningside, Brisbane.
 He developed an early interest in soft tissue therapy techniques and advanced myofascial release methods in 2006 for treating various conditions.
 Terry's interests in human performance and trauma have naturally led to him developing a specialism in treating work and sports-related musculoskeletal injuries and Chronic Pain symptoms.